Unveiling the Dynamical Genesis of Quantum Entanglement in Linear Systems: Internal causality breaking in the reduced subsystem evolution: Discussions and Perspectives

-Although the system and setups in this paper are very simple and quite unique, the conclusion we obtained is actually general.
-The exact solution of the reduced density matrix of mode 1 solved from the deterministic evolution equation of the two-mode coupling system can be straightforwardly extended to many-mode coupling systems, including continuously distributed infinite modes.
-As long as the coupling is bilinear, and the initial states of other modes are not all in the coherent states, entanglement inevitably emerges.
-The emergence of entanglement is accompanied by the internally causality breaking in the dynamical evolution of each mode, as manifested through the same equations of motion of Eq.~(\ref{eom-1}), with slightly changing the two-time correlations of Eq.~(\ref{ttcf}) to a summation over all other modes.
-This formulation has been shown in our general investigations to open quantum system dynamics \cite{LZ2012,HZ2022b}.
-The further extension to many-fermionic systems is also straightforward, by changing the complex variables to the Grassmann variables in the same equations of motion for the stationary paths with some sign changes caused by the anti-exchange property of Grassmann variables \cite{TZ2008,JZ2010}.
-Thus, emergence of entanglement accompanying with the internally causality breaking is manifested in the same ways in fermionic systems.
-In fact, this is a general consequence for any composite systems, the emergence of entanglement between two or more subsystems always accompanies by the breakdown of causality in the dynamical evolution of these subsystems, except for linear coupling bosonic systems with all particles being initially in wave packets with minimum Heisenberg uncertainty.
-This is because the final solutions from the equations of motion obtained in this paper are determined by Eq.~(\ref{eom-evo}), which corresponds to the basic nonequilibrium Green functions that can be easily extended to any many-body quantum systems and quantum field theory, where different interactions will result in different but more complicated two-time correlations between different subsystems than that given by Eq.~(\ref{ttcf}) \cite{Zhang2019}.
+Although the system and setups in this paper are very simple and quite unique, the conclusion we obtained is actually general and non-trivial.
+The exact solution of the reduced density matrix operator $\rho_1(t)$ of mode 1 solved from the deterministic evolution equation of the two-mode coupling system can be straightforwardly extended to many-mode coupling systems, including continuously distributed infinite number of modes.
+As long as the coupling is bilinear, and the initial states of other modes are not all in coherent states, entanglement inevitably emerges.
+The emergence of entanglement is accompanied by the internal causality breaking in the dynamical evolution of each mode, as manifested through the same equations of motion of Eq.~(\ref{eom-1}), where it only needs to slightly change the two-time correlations of Eq.~(\ref{ttcf}) to a sum over all other modes when more modes are included, as shown by Eq.~(\ref{ttcf_ext}).
+This formulation has been shown in our general investigations to open quantum system dynamics \cite{LZ2012,LZ2018,HZ2022b}.